avnimarwah9/edtech-excel-kpi-analysis/README.md

 - Coding & Tech has the highest gross margin (~58.9%) and completion rate (~66.3%) among all course categories
 - K-12 Academics has the lowest completion rate (~60.1%), though margins are broadly similar (54–59%) across categories
-- Tier 2 and Tier 3 cities show 6–8% lower completion rates than Tier 1, despite comparable refund rates — suggesting access/infrastructure factors rather than dissatisfaction
+- Tier 2 and Tier 3 cities show 6–8% lower completion rates than Tier 1, despite comparable refund rates, suggesting access/infrastructure factors rather than dissatisfaction

 ## Tools used